amsen20/masters-thesis/docs/scinear/defining-linear-types.md

 end main
 ```

-If Scinear permits accessing `r` outside the class body, such as in the `main` function, `circle.r` is read twice.
+If Scinear permits accessing `r` outside the class body, such as in the `main` function, `circle.r` is read twice,
-Once during the construction of `circle` and again in the `main` function.
+once during the construction of `circle` and again in the `main` function.

 ***Scinear-fields-rule-1:***
 Every linear field of a linear class should be either an internal field or an external field.